milonmaze/privacy-terms-observatory/www.cloudflare.com/privacypolicy.md

 Cloudflare Privacy Policy

-This Privacy Policy is effective as of October 27, 2020.
+This Privacy Policy is effective as of June 23, 2021.

-We have updated our March 31, 2020 privacy policy to reflect that we no longer rely on the EU-U.S. and Swiss-U.S. Privacy Shields as a basis under the EU General Data Protection Regulation (GDPR) for the transfer of personal data from the EU, UK, and Switzerland to the United States.
+We have updated our October 27, 2020 privacy policy to add two new Cloudflare subsidiaries to our list of entities in Section 16.

 This Cloudflare Privacy Policy (“Policy”) outlines the personal information that Cloudflare, Inc. (“Cloudflare”, “we”, “us” or “our”) gathers, how we use that personal information, and the options you have to access, correct, or delete such personal information.